agilebits/onepassword-utilities/ewallet_to_1p4/README.md

 You do not need to install the documentation or example scripts.
 Allow the installer to modify your PATH.
 When you are done with the conversion, you can uninstall ActivePerl if you want.

-### 2. Export LastPass Data
+### 2. Export eWallet Data

-Open the LastPass web page, and export its database to a CSV text file using the LastPass browser extension's menu item:
+Launch eWallet, and export its database to a text file using the menu item:

-    Tools > Advanced Tools > Export To > LastPass CSV File
+    File > Save As > Text File...

-Save the file to your Desktop, perhaps as the name lastpass_export.txt (the remainder of these instructions will assume that name).
-Once exported, you can close the browser page if you wish.
+and save the file to your Desktop, perhaps with the name ewallet_export.txt (the remainder of these instructions will assume that name).
+You can then quit eWallet if you wish.

 ### 3. Open Terminal.app or cmd.exe

 On OS X, open Terminal (under Applications > Utilities, or type Terminal.app in Spotlight and select it under Applications).
 When a Terminal window opens, type:

-    cd Desktop/onepassword-utilities/lastpass_to_1p4
+    cd Desktop/onepassword-utilities/ewallet_to_1p4

 and hit Enter.

 On Windows, start the command shell by going to the Start menu, and entering cmd.exe in the Search programs and files box, and hit Enter.
 When the cmd.exe command line window opens, type:

-    cd Desktop\onepassword-utilities\lastpass_to_1p4
+    cd Desktop\onepassword-utilities\ewallet_to_1p4

 and hit Enter.